logo for gamblingteachers.com

 10) B. Favors the player.
 If some numbers occur more often than by random chance, and the player knows about it, the player can adjust bets accordingly.
 That’s the last thing the house wants.
 As long as the wheel is balanced and shows no bias to certain numbers, the house can rely on collecting its 5.26 percent on a double-zero wheel or 2.7 percent on a single-zero wheel.

 A bias in the wheel opens the door for a sharp player to take advantage, as in 1873 when English engineer Joseph Jaggers found a biased wheel in Monte Carlo.
-His $325,000 in winnings would be a tidy sum today, but they were astronomical in 1873.
+His $325,000 in winnings would be a tidy sum today, but it was astronomical in 1873.

 OR